MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ---

 The `matches` attribute is set to `<all_urls>`, which means that all files in `content_scripts` are injected into all browser tab pages when each tab is loaded.
 The allowed files types that can be injected are JavaScript and CSS.
 You also added `lib\jquery.min.js`.
-You're able to include that from the download mentioned at the top of the section.
+You can include that from the download mentioned at the top of the section.

 #### Add jQuery